Fire Safety Journal

-Fire Safety Journal is a peer-reviewed scientific journal dealing with original and multidisciplinary research on all aspects of the science and engineering of fire, fire safety and fire protection.
+Fire Safety Journal is a peer-reviewed scientific journal covering research on all aspects of the science and engineering of fire, fire safety, and fire protection.
 Topics include but are not limited to chemistry and physics of fire, fire dynamics, explosions, fire protection systems, detection, suppression, structural response, structural protection, fire investigations, design (including consumer products, industrial plant, transportation, buildings), people/fire interactions (physical, physiological, and psychological), risk, management, legislation, and education.
 It is the official journal of the International Association for Fire Safety Science and is published by Elsevier.

+The editors-in-chief are Luke Bisby (University of Edinburgh) and Bart Merci (Ghent University).

 Abstracting and indexing

-The journal is abstracted and indexed in Cambridge Scientific Abstracts, Chemical Abstracts, Compendex, Current Contents/Engineering, Engineered Materials Abstracts, Engineering Index, Fire Technology Abstracts, Materials Science Citation Index, PASCAL, Science Citation Index, and Scopus.
-According to the Journal Citation Reports, its 2020 impact factor is 2.764.
+The journal is abstracted and indexed in:

+According to the Journal Citation Reports, the journal has a 2024 impact factor of 3.3.